-If the burning smell is more of a rubbery smell like burning tires, the smell is likely due to either too much friction from the belt on the deck.
-If it is more of a plastic smell it could be an electrical short.
-In either instance, have the machine serviced immediately and make sure it remains unused until fixed, as extended use could present a severe fire hazard.
+If the burning smell is more of a rubbery smell like burning tires, the smell is likely due to either too much friction from the belt or the deck.
+If it is more of a plastic smell, it could be an electrical short.
+In either instance, immediate treadmill repair is essential, and make sure it remains unused until fixed, as extended use could present a severe fire hazard.
 The risk of fire makes this one of the most important of the treadmill problems.

 Treadmill Motor Problems

 If your treadmill motor only operates at full speed, having motor issues could be a major safety hazard.
-Motor issues can result in erratic speeds, the belt flat out stopping, or speeds inconsistent with the settings programmed into the treadmill.
-These motor issues could be due to anything from faulty belts in the motor, breakdown of the mechanical parts, or issues with the chip in the motor that controls the speed at which the motor runs.
+Treadmill motor issues can result in erratic speeds, the belt flat-out stopping, or speeds inconsistent with the settings programmed into the treadmill.
+These motor issues could be due to anything from faulty wiring or belts in the motor, friction between the belt, breakdown of the mechanical parts, or issues with the chip in the motor that controls the speed at which the motor runs.

 If your treadmill shuts down mid-workout, the motor may be to blame, or the machine may have a faulty circuit.
 Treadmill motor issues can be costly, but there isn’t really a way to fix the motor on your own as it’s difficult to pinpoint the exact issue, and getting the exact parts needed requires intimate knowledge of how the motor works.
-It’s best to call in a technician to evaluate and replace any parts with a malfunctioning motor.
+It’s best to call in a technician to evaluate and replace any parts with a malfunctioning or faulty treadmill motor.

 If you are assured that the issue is faulty motor belt, Amazon carries a few options.
 Treadmill motors can also be purchased at exercise equipment outlets both online and in store.
 Make sure that these match your model/make.
 If your treadmill is still under a manufactuers warranty, you may be able to get the treadmill parts you need directly from them to keep your warranty active.

 Inaccurate Speed Sensor on Treadmill